Employment

 • Planning and building various on-farm structures, such as wildlife protective fences, irrigation systems, greenhouses, and garden plots.

-• Collaborating with and working alongside Beyond-Organic Vegetable & Fruit Farm Workers in diverse tasks related to invasive plant removal, planting trees, compost building, applying plant nutrition, mulching, mowing, weed whacking, and non-toxic organic pest management.
+• Collaborating with and working alongside other ERC farm workers on diverse tasks including but not limited to invasive plant removal, planting trees, compost building, applying plant nutrition, mulching, mowing, weed whacking, and non-toxic organic pest management.

-• Weeding (a lot), starting seeds, planting flowers, bushes, and shrubs
+• Weeding (a lot), starting seeds, planting, and harvesting, veggies, flowers, bushes, shrubs and trees.

-• Wheelbarrowing, compost building, irrigation, applying plant nutrition, and mulching
+• Wheelbarrowing, compost building, irrigation, plant nutrition, and mulching.

 • Preparing for and interacting with the public at Farmer’s Markets and other community events on and off-farm.